Content provided by our partner Tom Bull, Two River Computer ~

 It’s just like it sounds.
 It manages all the passwords we have.
 To open up the list, or as many call it, “the vault”, you only need a single password.
 Then the system can create complex passwords that are ridiculously hard to hack…or remember.
 But you won’t need to remember all those complex passwords, you just need to remember the password to open the vault.

 The way it works is you download and install the software (we like LastPass and 1Password) and it will let you create an account and your vault password.
 This attaches to your web browser.
 Each time you put in a username and password into a website, it asks if you want to save it.
 You can make the password more complex if you like…crazy complex too if you want!
 And here’s the fun part…when you go to that website the next time it automatically fills in your username and password.

 But wait, there’s more!
-Go to your other computer or even your smart phone and download the software or the app.
-Sign in with your vault password and every password you have in there is available on the other devices too!
+Go to your other computer or even your smartphone and download the software or the app.
+Sign in with your vault password and every password you have in it is available on the other devices too!
 You can even use your fingerprint on most smartphones to put in the password.
-It’s a real time and sanity saver.
+It’s a real-time and sanity saver.

 What if the password manager website gets hacked, won’t they steal ALL MY PASSWORDS?
 Nope, they can’t because all the data is encrypted.
 Even if they do get hacked, there’s nothing the bad guys can do with the data because it’s all scrambled up.

 Time to get rid of the sticky notes, password book and all the headaches.
 Consider a password manager and spend your brain power not trying to remember passwords but figuring out what to buy for dinner…or who to pick for the Final 4 in March Madness.

 120 Fair Haven Road Fair Haven, NJ 07704 (732) 747-0020